 Highlights: Noble, Calm, Humorous

-They were bred to flush out game, such as birds, for the hunters to capture.
-For many years, this was their main job for royalty, such as King George V.
+Like most spaniel-types, they were bred to flush out game, such as birds, for their hunters to capture.
+For many years, this was their main role for royalty, such as with King George V. It just shows how great they were at their jobs.

-Thanks to their fluffy white coat, expect heavy shedding and time committed to grooming these dogs.
+The Clumber Spaniel really only come in three colors: white, white & orange and white & lemon.
+Thanks to their fluffy white coat, expect heavy shedding and a need for grooming.
 But in my opinion, they’re totally worth it.

 20. Polish Tatra Sheepdog